Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 [██████████░░░░░░░░░░░░░░░░░░░░░░░░░░░░] 09:15 remaining (⏰ 10:45:15 AM)
 ```

-### When the timer completes, you'll see a popup which you can dismiss or snooze for 5 min:
+When the timer completes, your sound will play, and you'll get a popup above all active windows which you can dismiss or snooze for 5 minutes.
+Snoozing will automatically launch another ```reminder``` instance in the same tab.
+The number of snoozes will be displayed in the info and the popup.

 ```
 ╔══════════════ 🕰️ Reminder! ══════════════╗
 ║ ⌛️ 15m00s                                ║
 ║ 🕐 Current time: 10:45 AM                ║
-║ 💤 Snoozed 2 times                       ║
+║ 💤 Snoozed 1 time                        ║
 ║                                          ║
 ║ Check the laundry!                       ║
 ║                                          ║